Cebeci Sports Complex

 Cebeci Sports Complex (Cebeci Spor Kompleksi) is a sports complex featuring a multi-purpose sport hall, a football stadium and an indoor swimming pool, located in Sultangazi district of Istanbul Province, Turkey.
 It is owned by the Istanbul Metropolitan Municipality (İBB).

 The complex is situated at Atatürk Blv.
 56, Uğur Mumcu Mah. in Sultangazi of Istanbul Province.
-It was constructed between 2010 and 2012.
-Owned by the Istanbul Metropolitan Municioality (İBB), it is run by Istanbul Spor, a subsidiary of the İBB.
+It was constructed between 2010 and 2012 and is run by Istanbul Spor, a subsidiary of the İBB.